 Today we stay in Namche Bazaar for acclimatisation.
 Because of the altitude, it will be necessary for us to spend a minimum of two nights here.
 On this day, we have the choice of just relaxing and roaming round this interesting hill town, or alternatively trekking round a nearby 3-4 hour circuit with stunning views.
 This day helps a lot for acclimatisation for our further trek to Gokyo, Chola pass and Everest Base Camp.

-Our trek now enters into the Gokyo valley.
+Today we start from Namche Bazaar on a trail with gradual ups and downs.
+We might be able to witness Himalayan pheasants, musk deer and Himalayan Thars on the way.
+Our trek then enters into the Gokyo valley at Sansa.
 The trail climbs through rhododendron forest and comes to a point where, for the first time, we will be able to see Mt.
 Cho Oyu (8,201m/26,907ft) at the head of the valley.
 The route now makes twisting ascents through woodland, climbs more steeply into the open, crosses a number of streams, traverses a yak pasture with a solitary herder’s hut, crosses a minor ridge and enters our overnight stop, the lodge settlement of Dole.
 Dole began as a kharka (a yak pasture) with a few herders’ huts, but once Gokyo became a trekking destination, lodges soon established more rapidly.
-Trekking time 4-5 hours.
+Trekking time 5-6 hours.